Desomorphine: Reinforcement disorders

+to the depressant effect of desomorphine.

 Chemistry

 Desomorphine has a molecular weight of 271.35 g/mol and three salts are known: hydrobromide (as in the original Permonid brand; free-base conversion ratio 0.770), hydrochloride (0.881) and sulfate (0.802).
 Its freebase form is slightly soluble in water (1.425 g/L at 25 °C), although its salts are very water-soluble; its freebase form is also very soluble in most polar organic solvents (like acetone, ethanol and ethyl acetate).
 Its melting point is 189 °C. It has a pKa of 9.69.
 Desomorphine comes in four isoforms, A, B, C, and D and the latter two appear to be the more researched and used.

 Krokodil is made from codeine mixed with other substances.
-The codeine is retrieved from over-the-counter medicine and is then mixed with ethanol, gasoline, red phosphorus, iodine, hydrochloric acid and paint thinner.
+The codeine is retrieved from over-the-counter medicine and is then mixed with ethanol, gasoline, red phosphorus, iodine, hydrochloric acid and paint thinner (a mixture of aliphatic C7 to C12 hydrocarbons, either open-chain or alicyclic).
 Toxic nitrogen oxide fumes emerge from the drug when heated.

 History

-Desomorphine was first synthesised in the U.S. in 1932 and patented on 13 November 1934.
+Desomorphine was first discovered and patented in Germany by a German team working for Knoll in 1920.
+Desomorphine was later synthesised in the U.S. in 1932 and patented on 13 November 1934.
 In Russia, desomorphine was declared an illegal narcotic analgesic in 1998.
-However, while codeine-containing drugs generally have been prescription products in Europe, in Russia they were sold freely over-the-counter until June 2012.
+However, while codeine-containing drugs generally have been prescription products in Europe, in Russia they were sold freely over the counter until June 2012.
 The number of users in Russia was estimated to have reached around one million at the peak of the drug's popularity.